-No forks needed for these easy, bite-sized, gluten-free mini blueberry tarts.
+No forks needed for these easy, bite-sized gluten-free blueberry tarts.

 Summer is prime berry season and that means lots of pies and tarts.
 But as much as I love a good slice of pie for dessert, I don’t love the tediousness of a double crust pie and much prefer to bake a tart instead.